Frequently Asked Questions – and Answers – About Performance Evaluations

 4. How much should we take context or extenuating circumstances into account when assessing results?

 It’s reasonable to take context into account.
-For instance, if your development director didn’t meet her fundraising goal for the year but it’s because the stock market dropped significantly, acknowledge that.
-Or, if she met her goal but only barely and primarily because of an unexpected large bequest, it’s reasonable to point out that she should have been able to vastly exceed the goal.
+For instance, if your development director didn’t meet their fundraising goal for the year but it’s because the stock market dropped significantly, acknowledge that.
+Or, if they met their goal but only barely and primarily because of an unexpected large bequest, it’s reasonable to point out that they should have been able to vastly exceed the goal.

 The fundamental question to ask at the end of the year is, “How do we feel about the results we produced?”
 Goals are a guidepost in helping you answer that — but you might answer that differently than a question that was simply about whether the goal was met.
 And particularly from a performance evaluation perspective, you want the focus to be on the results themselves.